NativeScript/docs/content/guide/extending-classes-and-conforming-to-protocols-ios.md

 ---
-title: iOS Subclassing and conforming to protocols in NativeScript
+title: iOS Subclassing and conforming to protocols
 ---
 <!-- TODO: add Preview -->

-## Extending iOS classes in NativeScript
+## Extending iOS classes

 The following example shows how to extend the `UIViewController`: